clebertmarctyson/ip-navigator/CONTRIBUTING.md

 Unsure where to begin contributing to ip-navigator?
 You can start by looking through these `beginner` and `help-wanted` issues:

-- Beginner issues - issues which should only require a few lines of code, and a test or two.
+- **Beginner issues** - Issues which should require only a few lines of code and possibly a test or two.
-- Help wanted issues - issues which should be a bit more involved than `beginner` issues.
+- **Help wanted** issues - These are usually a bit more involved than beginner issues.

 ### Pull Requests